Vishal (actor): 2013–present

 In the 2013 film Samar, Vishal played a forest trek guide.
 Behindwoods stated that he "rocks in the action sequences".
 Following a cameo role in Theeya Velai Seiyyanum Kumaru, he starred in the action films Pattathu Yaanai and Pandiya Naadu.
-The latter was Vishal's debut production venture, while the former was the film debut of Aishwarya Arjun, the daughter of Arjun Sarja.
+The latter was Vishal's debut production venture, while the former was the film debut of Aishwarya Arjun, the daughter of Arjun.
 Vishal opted to produce and collaborate with Thiru for a third venture Naan Sigappu Manithan (2014), a revenge drama, in which his character had narcolepsy.
 To prepare for the lead role, Vishal read up and studied real life case studies of people with the disorder, citing that there were no references from cinema which he could watch and learn.
 Then he had acted under director Hari for the second time in Poojai (2014), which did somewhat good business at the box office.
 In 2015, he acted two films, namely, Aambala and Paayum Puli.

+In 2013, Vishal started his own production house named Vishal Film Factory.
+He has produces and distributed a number of films under the banner and has also acted in all of them.
+Some of these films include, Pandiya Naadu (2013), Kathakali (2016), Thupparivaalan (2017), Irumbu Thirai (2018) and Veerame Vaagai Soodum (2022).
+For Pandiya Naadu, he won SIIMA Best Debutant Producer Award.

 In 2016, he appeared in three movies; Kathakali, Marudhu and Kaththi Sandai.
 The first two were average grossers, while Kaththi Sandai became a flop at the box office.
 In January 2017, Vishal signed his debut Malayalam film, as the main antagonist in the Mohanlal-starrer Villain, directed by B. Unnikrishnan.

+He was elected as President of Tamil Film Producers Council election, which was held on 2 April 2017.
+Apart from this, Vishal is also a staunch advocate against online piracy since 2014, having started an anti-piracy cell.

 In September 2017, Vishal played a detective in Thupparivaalan directed by Mysskin which was loosely based on the British writer Arthur Conan Doyle's detective character, Sherlock Holmes.
 The film was a commercial success and was appreciated by audiences and critics.
 In 2018, Vishal had two major releases.
 The first one was Irumbu Thirai directed by newcomer P. S. Mithran which released in May 2018.
-And second was Sandakozhi 2 released in October 2018 was written and directed by N. Linguswamy.
+And second was Sandakozhi 2 released in October 2018 was written and directed by N. Lingusamy.
 A sequel to the successful Sandakozhi (2005), the film stars Vishal in his 25th film.
 The film turned out to be an average grosser.
-In 2019, he did one movie titled Action directed by Sundar C. The film received mixed reviews and was a box office failure.
-In 2021, he acted in the action thriller Chakra directed my newcomer M.S Anandan.
-The film which released on 19 February, received mixed reviews from critics and audience.

-Tamil Film Producers Council (2017–present)

-He was elected as President of Tamil Film Producers Council election, which was held on 2 April 2017.
-Apart from this, Vishal is also a staunch advocate against online piracy since 2014, having started an anti-piracy cell.

-Television

 He made his television début in October 2018 as a host of Sun Naam Oruvar, a talk show airing on Sun TV.